kaleabteweld/EventScouts/readme.md

 `DATABASE_URL` This variable contains the connection string for MongoDB, specifying the database URL (mongodb://localhost:27017/EventScouts) where the application data will be stored.

 `MONGOMS_SYSTEM_BINARY`: This variable points to the location of the MongoDB system binary (mongod.exe) on your system.
-It's used for testing
+It's used for **Testing Requires MongoDB v6.0.9**

 `USER_SECRET`, `ORGANIZER_SECRET`: These are JWT secrets used for signing and verifying JSON Web Tokens for user authentication, organizer authentication, and controller authentication, respectively.